- What Exactly is a Brain Tumor in Dogs?

 - Loss of weight

 The symptoms and behaviors will be much more noticeable as the tumor progresses.
 Your dog may have increased numbers of seizures, lose his or her balance more often, or even display a changing personality.
-Therefore, early treatment is absolutely vital to the prognosis of canine brain tumors.
+Therefore, early treatment is absolutely vital to the prognosis of canine cancer tumors.

 What Causes Dog Brain Tumors?